 Current regularly enrolled students are eligible to use SHCS and their services.
 Students enrolled in Extended Education or Open University may use SHCS for a fee.

 How much do the services cost?

-Students paying the Student Health Fee included in the University Registration Fee Receive basic health services at no additional cost.
+Students paying the Student Health Fee, included in the University Registration Fee, receive basic health services at no additional cost.
 Some services such as lab tests, x-rays, and pharmacy are available for a nominal fee.
+Please inquire.

 How do I make an appointment?

 To make appointments you can call 510-885-3735, you can come into the Health Center, or you can go onto MyPioneerHealth and make the appointment online.

 SHCS is provides quality health care by board certified, licensed, and credentialed health care providers and counselors to our currently enrolled CSUEB students.